vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/038/01_abhi_taShTeva.md

 title = "01"

 +++
 The 1st sg. pf. dīdhayā is taken by all as a straight indicative; the Pp. reads dīdhaya with short final vowel.
 My tr.
-“I ponder” reflects this analysis (Kü [257-60] having demonstrated that the indic. pf. of this root is always presential).
+“I ponder” reflects this analysis (Kümmel [257-60] having demonstrated that the indic. pf. of this root is always presential).
 However, I now wonder if this form could be a subjunctive with the unextended 1st sg. subj.

 ending -ā.
 Although lengthened forms of the indic. pf. ending -a do exist (e.g., védā 9x), they are relatively uncommon.
 And a subjunctive “I shall ponder …” would open this speculative hymn nicely.